-A Jacksonville-based vet practice that offers care to pet guardians needing financial assistance.
+A Jacksonville-based veterinary practice that offers care to pet guardians needing financial assistance.

-Dr. Kevin Stoothoff, with South Ocala Animal Clinic, won a grant from the Feeding Pets of the Homeless group and will work with two area agencies, Brothers Keeper & Interfaith, to offer food, veterinary care, and vaccinations for pets of the homeless population in the Ocala area.
+Dr. Kevin Stoothoff, of the South Ocala Animal Clinic, won a grant from Feeding Pets of the Homeless and will work with two area agencies, Brothers Keeper and Interfaith, to offer veterinary care, vaccinations, and food for pets of the homeless population in the Ocala area.

-Provides funding for other groups to offer help to people with pets, i.e., a monthly, low-cost shots clinic.
+Provides funding for other groups to offer help to people with pets, including a monthly, low-cost shots clinic.

-Located in Brooksville, this clinic offers low cost spaying/neutering services, immunizations, heartworm and flea prevention products.
+Located in Brooksville, this walk-in clinic offers low cost spaying and neutering, immunizations, heart worm testing, and heartworm and flea prevention products.